leahevy/leahevy/README.md

 I worked as a researcher in the field of High-Performance computing.
 Currently I work in the field of conversational AI using ML and Python.

-I will blog recently on <a href="https://evyli.de">this site</a> mostly about programming/coding topics.
-Particularly in the Python programming language.
+I will blog recently on <a href="https://evyli.de">my blog</a>, mostly about programming/coding topics.
+Particularly, in the Python programming language.

-You can also subscribe to the [RSS feed](https://evyli.de/feed.xml).
+You can also subscribe to the [RSS feed](https://evyli.de/feed.xml) on my page.

+When I'm not programming, I'm engaging politically in a leftist movement and supporting the **LGBT** community.

-In a nutshell:
+Me, in a nutshell:
 - 💼 Backend developer at [SUSI & James](https://susiandjames.com/)
 - 😄 Pronouns: [she/her](https://en.pronouns.page/she) 🏳‍🌈🌈❤️
 - 📫 How to reach me: [E-Mail](mailto:leah.lackner+github@gmail.com) or [LinkedIn](https://www.linkedin.com/in/leah-lackner)